-The tables following the Tax Expenditures by Function tables show the distribution of income tax expenditures between income groups and between residents and non-residents.
+The tables below show the distribution of income tax expenditures between income groups and between residents and non-residents.
 The left half of the table shows the number of residents in thirteen income groups and the number of non-residents and part-year residents.
+The first group contains all taxpayers with incomes less than zero.
+The next nine categories contain the remaining taxpayers and groups them into income deciles.
+The final three categories contain the final decile broken down into three equal groups based on their income.
 It also shows total income, the percent of total income, total tax, and the percent of total tax for each group.
 The right half of the table shows total tax expenditures and the percent of the total going to each group for four categories of tax expenditures and for the total.